Netflix/metaflow-docs/docs/index.md

 # Welcome to Metaflow

-Metaflow makes it easy to build and manage real-life data science and machine learning projects.
+Metaflow makes it easy to build and manage real-life data science, AI, and ML projects.

 <div className="tocList">